BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Beauti-Beast/README.md

+Beauti-Beast Overview:

-Beauti-Beast contain two folders one supermax had a chain length of one million, where supermax_long had a chain length of ten million.
+- Contain two folders: supermax has a chain length of one million and supermax_long has a chain length of ten million.

-Supermax contains the iqtree file data and the trees (tree, MCC, and CCD0).
+- Supermax contains the iqtree file data and the trees (tree, MCC, and CCD0).

-Supermax_long contains the iqtee file data and the long trees (tree, MCC, and CCD0).
+- Supermax_long contains the iqtee file data and the long trees (tree, MCC, and CCD0).

-These files and trees were created with the assistance of Taming of the Beast (https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/).
+- These files and trees were created with the assistance of Taming of the Beast (https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/).